I Was in the Navy You Know

 Congratulations!
 It’s a buoy!

-From there, we were headed south!
+From there, we headed south!

 [I’ll tell you about our Crossing the Line ceremony another day]